Military Police Soldiers recognized for saving 16-month-old Afghan evacuee

 |1

-This work, Military Police Soldiers recognized for saving 16-month-old Afghan evacuee [Image 2 of 2], by SGT Marc Loi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Police Soldiers recognized for saving 16-month-old Afghan evacuee, by SGT Marc Loi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT